scigility/scigility.github.io/_jobs/opening-4-business-dev-manager.en.md

 pdf: Business_Development_Manager.pdf
 ---

-We are hiring to help us keep growing.
-If you're dedicated and ambitious, Scigility is an excellent place to grow your career.
+To expand our team in Vienna, Austria we are looking for dedicated and ambitious candidates.

 Scigility combines academic and practical knowhow to a unique and holistic Data centric service offering for our customers. ​We are a leading consulting and project service company ​and define, build and support state-of-the-art ​ML/AI-applications and ​data platforms ​to create new insights to our customer’s data.